techniqs/hyperledger-sawtooth-reason-logistics/processor/Notes.md

+STATE:
+I tried to save the agent to blockchain, but in the promise i get an map error and idk how to fix .. ask pavel ;) in state.re

+Need to be able to throw invalidTransaction but idk how to bind to a class exception ..

+Why did i convert my address with lowercase ?? maybe delete--

 I left processor to start rest api, getting state works already, setting state shouldnt be that hard either, but i should for testing purposes get client and api running